Enjoy a budget-friendly night out with this list of 50 free things to do in Tampa Bay!

 Trying to save a little money?
 You don’t need a huge budget in order to plan a romantic and memorable date night with your partner.
 We’ve compiled a list of our favorite free things to do in Tampa Bay, from monthly festivals to art and walking tours, local attractions, and more.

 PS — Feel like a road trip?
 Check out 75 Free Things to do in Orlando!

 1. Tampa Riverwalk

 It doesn’t cost a dime to take a stroll along the scenic Tampa Riverwalk with your date.
 Stretching 2.6 miles, the waterfront walkway is popular with walkers, bikers and joggers alike.
-Free activities include a host of outdoor festivals, sightseeing, a self-guided public art walking tour and the spacious Curtis Hixon Waterfront Park which is the perfect place to set up an afternoon picnic.
+Free activities include monthly outdoor concerts, sightseeing, a self-guided public art walking tour and the spacious Curtis Hixon Waterfront Park which is the perfect place to set up an afternoon picnic.

 2. Pinellas Trail